bimalka98/Hardware-Description-Languages/README.md

 ```

-# Build and run a simulation in ModelSim
+# Build and simulate ModelSim

 1. Open ModelSim and create a new project.
 2. Create new source files as required.
 3. To add additional new source files
 ![](https://github.com/bimalka98/Digital-Designs-with-FPGA/blob/master/Figures/new_source.png)
 4. To changes the layout of the ModelSim simulation environment